Reviews You Can Rely On

 Pockets 1 zippered chest, 2 zippered thigh

-The downsides with this bib are minimal, but some concessions are expected from a solid pair of pants at such a great price.
-We wish the First Chair featured waterproof zips on the pockets and vents, as we found this a weak point for water saturation.
-We also want zippers on all the pockets, as we found the hook and loop closure of the exterior thigh pocket limited its usefulness.
-Aside from these small criticisms, we found this bib to be a great performer in its lower price range.
-Still, you may want more peace of mind stashing your items in water-resistant zipper pockets.
-If such is the case for you, the Norrona Lofoten Gore-Tex Pro Shell Pant is a prime pick.
+The First Chair has a few shortcomings, but some compromises are expected from a solid pair of pants at such a great price.
+We wish this bib included waterproof zips on the pockets and vents, as our tests prove this is a weak point for water saturation.
+We would also like zippers on all the pockets, as we noticed the hook and loop closure of the exterior thigh pocket limited its usefulness.
+Overall, it's surprising to see a Gore-Tex bib sold at this price, and we're quite impressed.
+We also think REI's Powderbound Insulated Bib is worth a look, which is warmer and even more affordable (but doesn't feature Gore-Tex waterproofing).

 Read more: REI Co-op First Chair GTX Bib review